Articles of Association: A Guide for Small Business & Startups in the UK

 As a legally required document for limited companies, it’s important to get your Articles of Association right.
 You want to focus on creating something that’s fit for purpose, which ensures you don’t breach any of your legal obligations as a limited company.

-Our Articles of Association template is drafted by UK-qualified lawyers and contains lawyer-crafted guidelines to steer you through every section of the Articles of Association drafting process, meaning your business is equipped with the detail needed to meet with requirements.
+Our template form of Articles of Association is drafted by UK-qualified lawyers and contains lawyer-crafted guidelines to steer you through every section of the Articles of Association drafting process, meaning your business is equipped with the detail needed to meet with requirements.

 By now you might be able to tell: your Articles of Association are pretty important.
 They provide foundations for your business to move forward and serve as a bible for the relationship between your company and its shareholders.

-As your business evolves, your Articles of Association will need to evolve with it, underlying the importance of beginning with an Articles of Association template that prepares you for the road ahead.
-At Docue, our Articles of Association template is designed to get your business on the right foot, with room to edit, evolve, and amend.
+As your business evolves, your Articles of Association will need to evolve with it, underlying the importance of beginning with an Articles of Association that prepares you for the road ahead.
+At Docue, our template form of Articles of Association is designed to get your business on the right foot, with room to edit, evolve, and amend.

 Ready to get started?
 Create an Articles of Association Document Now